hhd-dev/hhd/readme.md

 ## Installation Instructions
 You can install the latest stable version of `hhd` from AUR or PyPi.

+>  On boot you might see an xbox controller.
+There is a bug with hiding the controller
+> during the boot process.
+> Flicking the fps switch on off fixes it and the controller is hidden until the next
+> reboot.

 ### ChimeraOS

 ChimeraOS does not ship with `gcc` to compile `hhd` dependencies and the